This oregano vinegar is made with dried or fresh garden herbs, and is an herbal infused vinegar that's perfect for homemade vinaigrettes.

 There are two ways to infuse herb vinegar.

 You can add the vinegar and herbs to a jar and infuse the vinegar for weeks, or you can add warm vinegar to the herbs and infuse it for a shorter period of time.

 When infusing delicate herbs, like in this chive blossom vinegar or this basil vinegar, I typically prefer a cold infusion.
 Even when I use a warm vinegar infusion technique with delicate herbs, I'll generally continue to steep the herbs for at least a week or two.

 That said, oregano has a much stronger flavor than either chive blossoms or basil.

 So yes, you can do a longer infusion with this vinegar if you prefer, but I prefer a warm infusion and a quick ten-minute steep when making oregano vinegar.

 Check the recipe card notes for cold infusion directions.

 Apple cider vinegar will also work, but it's got a much stronger flavor that might slightly mask the herb flavor.

 Rice vinegar or homemade fruit vinegar will also work well, but take care if you opt to do the alternate cold infusion method with fresh oregano.
 These are both (typically) low acidity vinegars, and fresh herbs will lower the acidity level even more, so it's best to do a cold infusion in the fridge to keep things safe.

 I do not recommend using white distilled vinegar.
-The flavor is extremely astringent and it’s better used for cleaning.
+The flavor is quite astringent and it's better used for cleaning.